KartikLabhshetwar/quotick/README.md

 ## How It Works

-QuickTick monitors your typing and automatically converts quotes to backticks when it detects template literal syntax.
+Quotick monitors your typing and automatically converts quotes to backticks when it detects template literal syntax.
 Here's how:

 ### Auto-Conversion Example